Insiders score

 This is not the cheapest way to invest (if you are very cost conscious then have a look at my InvestEngine review), but this is a suitable option for beginners and those with very limited investment experience.

 Moneyfarm is a robo-advisory service.
-So, if you are looking for a minimum-effort way of getting matched to a portfolio that is suited to your risk profile and investment goals, then this is a great option.
+So, if you are looking for a minimum-effort way of getting matched to a portfolio that is suited to your risk profile and investment goals, then this is an option.

 General investment account (GIA)